 Fusion-io has achieved a billion IOPS from eight servers in a demonstration at the DEMO Enterprise event in San Francisco.
-The cracking performance needed just eight HP DL370 G6 servers, running Linux 22.214.171.124-45 on two, 6-core Intel processors, 96GB RAM.
-Each server was fitted with eight 2.4TB ioDrive2 Duo PCIE flash drives; thats 19.2TB of […]
+The cracking performance needed just eight HP DL370 G6 servers, running Linux 188.8.131.52-45 on two, 6-core Intel processors, 96GB RAM.
+Each server was fitted with eight 2.4TB ioDrive2 Duo PCIE flash drives; thats 19.2TB of… Continue reading Fusion-io demos billion IOPS server config • The Register

 All the Fear, Uncertainty and Doubt (FUD) spread by big legacy manufacturers of hard drive storage in the data center is a way to stem or delay the burgeoning tidal wave of Flash memory based storage.
 Yes the economics of Flash based storage are not quite there yet, but for the high performance, high throughput folks the future is now.